TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 3/1 Thessalonians 3.11.md

 ---

-Now may our God and Father himself, and our Lord Jesus, direct our way unto you:
+Now may our God and Father himself, and our Lord Jesus Christ, direct our way to you;